DheerajTanwar-11/LEARN-SQL/README.md

 3. DML(Data Manipulation Language) : Use to modify the database.
 INSERT, UPDATE, DELETE
 4. DCL(Data Control Language) : Use to grant and revoke permission.
 GRANT, REVOKE.
 5. TCL(Transaction Control Language) : Used to manage transactions.
 COMMIT, ROLLBACK, START TRANSACTION, SAVEPOINT.

+### KEYS

+1. PRIMARY KEY : It is a columns in a table that uniquely identifies each row.
+There is only one primary key in a table and it cannot be `Null` .
+2. FOREIGN KEY : A foreign key is a column(or set of columns) in a table that refers to primary key in other tables.
+There can be multipl foreign key's.
+Foreign key's can have multiple or null values.
+   FOREIGN KEY column_name references table_name(column_name)

+### CONSTRAINST =>

+SQL Constrainst are use to specify rules for data in table.

+1. `NOT NULL` : Column cannot have null value.
+2. `UNIQUE` : All values in column should be unique.
+3. `PRIMARY KEY` : Make a column unique & not null but used only for one.
+4. `FOREIGN KEY` : Prevent actions that would destroy links between tables.

+There are more constraints there in SQL.